 A one-day pass costs £50, a two-day pass costs £80; your pass gives you access to the full programme of screenings, masterclasses, workshops, virtual reality exhibition, keynote sessions, as well as refreshments throughout the day and a drinks reception in the evening.

-Many of the afternoon and evening screenings will also be available as single ticket purchases - more details to follow shortly!
+Many of the afternoon and evening screenings will are available as single ticket purchases:

 This year's feature films include:

 Unseen Enemy examines why in the 21st century we are experiencing a rash of diseases that were once only outbreaks but have now become full-blown epidemics.
 Moving across the globe, you’ll meet our characters: doctors, disease detectives, everyday men and women.
 Every one of them has stepped into the horror of an epidemic and emerged deeply changed.

 Examining the recent epidemics of Ebola, Influenza, and Zika, Unseen Enemy makes it clear that epidemics bring out the best and worst of human behavior, and that their effect goes far beyond the terrible tolls of sickness and death.
 We are all connected to any person, animal, and insect that may have an infectious disease incubating in them.
 Our connections can be either incredibly dangerous or powerful forces for good.
 It is our choice which becomes true.